noobcode/Algorithms-and-Data-Structures-Lab-in-C/README.md

 The main directory comprises a folder for each lecture.

 Each lecture directory is composed by
-- slides (in Italian)
+- Lecture slides (in Italian);
-- a README explaining the proposed exercises, src/ directory for the source files of the proposed solutions and a test/ directory containing the test suits.
+- README file explaining the proposed exercises, how to compile and test the code;
+- src/ directory for the source files of the proposed solutions; and
+- a test/ directory containing the test suits.

+Overview:
-## Lab 01
-### Editing and compiling.
+## Lab 01 -- Editing and compiling.
 C language refresher: Constructs, array, printf, scanf.